jca02266/lha/README.md

 I think it is only intended for use from tty, but it will probably cause unintended behavior when running lha from daemon.
 For this reason, I have taken the liberty of removing this feature.

-It was a meaningful feature in the Windows environment where the following things are not possible
+It is a meaningful feature in the Windows environment where the following things are not possible:
-environment:

 ```
 lha x bar.lzh `echo foo.txt`